The Journey of 1,000 Miles…

 The journey of 1,000 miles begins with a single step. ~ Lao Tzu

-In May 2017, I set out on a journey of 1,000 miles from Le Puy, France, to Santiago de Compostela, Spain.
+In May 2017, I set out on a journey to walk 1,000 miles from Le Puy, France, to Santiago de Compostela, Spain.
 Here are some of the highlights of that journey and how things turned out.

 After a smooth flight, I spent three nights in Lyon, France to explore and allow my time zones to adjust.